Healthcare in Iran: Products

 Iran has produced a wide range of pharmaceuticals for the treatment of cancer, diabetes, infection and depression.

 Iran is the first country in the East Mediterranean region which has the technical and scientific capability to export vaccines to various world countries.
 Iran will gain self-sufficiency in vaccine production by 2014.
 As of 2019, Iran produced 8 out of the 18 main vaccines for humans.
 In 2020-2021, amid the COVID-19 pandemic in Iran, Iran developed multiple COVID-19 vaccines with five that have received emergency use authorization (COVIran Barekat, Pasteurcovac, FAKHRAVAC, COVAX-19 and Razi Cov Pars).

 The new drugs launched in Iran for the treatment of MS include an interferon beta-1b by CinnaGen.
-Gamma Immunex (recombinant interferon beta 1), Pegaferon (recombinant pegylated interferon (PEG-IFN)) and regenerative human factor VIII are among other recombinant-based medication made in Iran.
-A generic version of fingolimod by Novartis has been launched as well as a biosimilar version of EMD Serono′s Rebif.

 Iranian researchers have developed 41 types of anti-cancer medications, overcoming the need for importing pricey cancer drugs from abroad (2011).
-There are also 24 additional biosimilar drugs which Iran plans to bring into production by end of 2012.

 According to the Food and Drug Administration in 2014, trade in counterfeit commercial drugs has become more lucrative than dealing in illegal narcotics.
 Most of which come from Pakistan.
 Drugs for sexual enhancement, weight control, aesthetics, height enhancement, hair growth and body building are among the more prevalent fake drugs on the market.